jashneet-bhatia/yash-datalake/README.md

 1. Go to the Output section of ARM template deployment services.
 2. Copy URL from output section.
 3. Open this URL in new tab
-4.Check app service plan in that resource group.
+4. Check app service plan in that resource group.
-5.Add Application and user in IAM of ADL store and in data explorer access.
+5. dd Application and user in IAM of ADL store and in data explorer access.
-6.Add application and user in IAM of Azure Data Factory.
+6. Add application and user in IAM of Azure Data Factory.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FKuldeepShikhare%2FAzureQuickStartDatalake%2Fmaster%2FazureDeploy.json" target="_blank">
 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.png"/>